carlyle-felix/aurmor/README.md

 # AURMOR

-An Arch User Repository manager written in C.
+An AUR helper written in C.

 ## MANUAL INSTALLATION